Where Do I Apply For Student Loan Forgiveness?

 Another type of forgiveness program is the Teacher Loan Forgiveness program.
 This program is specifically for teachers who work in low-income schools or educational service agencies.
 Eligible teachers may receive forgiveness of up to $17,500 on their Direct Subsidized and Unsubsidized Loans or their Subsidized and Unsubsidized Federal Stafford Loans.

-See also How Does Student Loan Interest Work?
+See also How To Know If You Qualify For Student Loan Forgiveness?

 There are also forgiveness programs available for borrowers who work in certain professions, such as healthcare or law enforcement.
 These programs often require borrowers to work in underserved areas or in high-need fields.
 In exchange for their service, borrowers may be eligible for loan forgiveness.